DashZero/Kotatsu/app/src/main/kotlin/org/kotatsu/panelview/README.md

 `PanelDetector.detectPanels(bitmap, settings)` is the single entry point.
 It is marked `suspend` so heavy detectors can hop to background dispatchers.

-1. Honor `settings.frameDetection.disableFrame` by short-circuiting to a full-page rect.
+1. Skip detection when `settings.detection.enabled` is false and return the full page.
 2. Choose the base pipeline from `settings.scanType`:
    - `REGULAR` -> `runRegularPipeline`: `OpenCVPanelDetector` -> `SimpleGutterDetector` -> `DeepPanelDetector`.
    - `IRREGULAR` -> `runIrregularPipeline`: prefer `SimpleGutterDetector`, fall back to OpenCV, then Deep.
    - `FOUR_QUADRANTS` -> deterministic 2x2 split.
    - `WEBTOON` -> `webtoonSlices`, adaptive vertical slicing by aspect ratio.
 3. If regular detection yields 1 or fewer panels and `autoSwitchIrregular` is enabled, retry the irregular pipeline.
-4. If `inlineFrames` is enabled, run `refineInlinePanels`:
+4. If smart splitting is enabled, run `refineInlinePanels`:
    - Trim whitespace around each candidate rect.
    - Spawn crop bitmaps and rerun `SimpleGutterDetector`, `OpenCVPanelDetector`, and the projection-based splitter (`detectInlineByProjection`).
    - Merge overlapping child rects, enforce `MIN_PANEL_SIZE`, and keep significant subdivisions.